-With the June SAT test date recently canceled and June ACT test date looking unlikely to go ahead, you may be wondering whether you should still take either.
+The June SAT test date was recently canceled and June ACT test date is looking unlikely to go ahead.
+If your SAT was cancelled, you may be wondering whether you should still take either.
 This is especially the case for juniors who have not already taken the test, or considered taking it again.
 Now you find yourself faced with the question: to take or not to take?
 Is it even worth my time and effort if some colleges no longer require it?
 Can I juggle the work that I need to put in to prepare as well as the added pressure of studying online?

 Let’s dive in, and answer all those questions and more.

 The cancellation of standardized tests affects all high school students applying for college admission next year.
 However, the impact is being felt to varying degrees.
 The choice to take or not take the test will differ for everyone as it depends on your set of circumstances.
 Let’s have a look at some of the factors to consider in deciding whether or not to take it.

 Firstly, think about the colleges you would like to apply to.